kevinboone/solunar_cmdline/README.md

 <pre>
 % make
-# make install
+% sudo make install
 </pre>

-Note that <code>solunar</code> uses GNU-cc specific methods of handling time and date, and requires a Posix timezone database.
+Note that <code>solunar</code> uses GNU-cc specific methods of handling time and date.
 Consequently it won't build under MinGW (and won't work even if it can be made to build).
 Interestingly it <i>will</i> build for Android using the Native Development Kit, and does seem to work correctly.
-Of course, that's only useful if you routinely use the command prompt on Android.
-For OS/X, please use the alternative <code>Makefile.OSX</code>. <code>solunar</code> may build on other Posix-like plaforms, perhaps with changes to the Makefile.
+It will also build <i>on</i> an Android device that has a GCC compiler.
+Of course, this is only useful if you routinely use the command prompt on Android.
+For OS/X, you might need to use the alternative <code>Makefile.OSX</code>. <code>solunar</code> may build on other Posix-like plaforms, perhaps with changes to the Makefile.